unifiedjs/unifiedjs.github.io/readme.md

 Do `npm i` and then `npm t`, which checks and builds the site.
 This basic build uses two shortcuts over the full build:

-*   Images are not optimised
+*   Images are not optimized
 *   Data is not crawled

 The full build is a slow site to properly build!